Prutsium/3D-Druckerplausch-Klipper/Klipper_cfg/WIP-Prusa_Universal config/README.md

 #*# DO NOT EDIT THIS BLOCK OR BELOW.
 The contents are auto-generated.

 Copy the whole block with contents and put this in the printer.cfg and run PID tuning after that for the bed and extruder.

+Also add your MCU in mcu.cfg as then i can create update on the cfg's without overwriteing your MCU settings